Richardson Maturity Model

 The Richardson Maturity Model (RMM) is a maturity model suggested in 2008 by Leonard Richardson which classifies Web APIs based on their adherence and conformity to each of the model's four levels.
 The aim of the research of the model as stated by the author was to find out the relationship between the constraints of REST and other forms of web services.

-It divides the principle parts of RESTful design into three steps: resource identification (URI), HTTP verbs, and hypermedia controls (e.g. hyperlinks).
+It divides the principal parts of RESTful design into three steps: resource identification (URI), HTTP verbs, and hypermedia controls (e.g. hyperlinks).

 The RMM has been cited useful in evaluating the quality of particularly RESTful Web API design (even though it is not restricted to REST alone) and criticized for not addressing how a system could achieve the highest maturity levels of the model as well as for considering a limited number of quality attributes.

 Overview

 The RMM can be employed to determine how well a Web service architecture adheres to REST principles.
 It categorizes a Web API into four levels (from 0 to 3) with each higher level corresponding to a more complete adherence to REST design.
 The next level also contains all the characteristics of the previous one.

 Other classification systems for Web API services design also exist, such as CoHA and WS3.